 During the summer only, students may elect to study in a program that is not affiliated with the University of Pennsylvania.
-Students interested in non-Penn programs should review the policy on transferring credit (see page 22).
+Students interested in non-Penn programs should review the policy on transferring credit.
 No credit will be granted for business courses taken during summer study abroad.